Coronavirus (COVID-19) update

 First, approach your neighbour and explain politely that you are being troubled by noise.
 You may find this difficult but often people are unaware that they are causing a problem.
 However, approach the matter carefully if you think your neighbour may react angrily to a complaint.

 If an informal approach is unsuccessful, and you make a complaint to this authority, the normal practice would be for this authority to send an initial letter to the complainant confirming the details of their complaint and enclosing a form that the complainant must sign and return within 10 days.
 This is a necessary step which ensures accuracy as this starts off an official investigatory process that could potentially end up in a court of law.

 Only upon receipt of the completed confirmation form, will this authority then send a letter to the alleged offender, giving details of the complaint.
 Whilst we would not release your details at this stage, you need to be aware that if the matter ultimately has to go to court, you may be required to attend and give evidence.
 You will receive a second letter at the same time, this letter has a noise record sheet enclosed.
 If the problem continues after we have written to the people involved, the record sheet should be completed with details of any further incidents of nuisance, giving details of dates, times, the cause of the nuisance and the effect it has on you.

-When you believe you have sufficient evidence on the record sheet, please send it either by email to email@example.com or by post to Warwick District Council, Environmental Services, Riverside House, Milverton Hill, Royal Leamington Spa CV32 5HZ.
+When you believe you have sufficient evidence on the record sheet, please send it through the report noise nuisance form.
+You can also by post to Warwick District Council, Environmental Services, Riverside House, Milverton Hill, Royal Leamington Spa CV32 5HZ.
 We will then contact you to discuss what action can be taken.

 We will consider the type of noise, how often and at what time it occurs.
 Normal daytime noise (for example, conversations, flushing toilets, mowing the lawn, vacuuming at a reasonable time of day) would not generally be considered a nuisance, even if it was disturbing someone trying to sleep during the day.